MatthewYong/recipes-connected/TESTS.md

 1. Login into account
 2. Click on logout button in navigation menu
 3. Verified that this will open the login page
-4. Verified that a text message **'Logout Successfull!'** will appear under the password input
+4. Verified that a text message **'Logout Successful!'** will appear under the password input
 5. Verified that Add Recipe, My Recipes, Logout button disappears from the navigation menu